engity-com/bifroest/docs/reference/environment/docker.md

 !!! warning
      If multiple Bifröst installations are using the same Docker host, this should be disabled.
 Otherwise, each instance is removing the container of the other instance.

+## Execution lifecycle and upgrades

+Docker containers created by the current version carry the label `org.engity.bifroest/execution-lifecycle=execution-id-v1`.
+Bifröst uses a unique execution ID to route signals and exit statuses to the correct command and supervises the command's process tree.

+On Linux, execution-scoped signaling requires `pidfd_open` and `pidfd_send_signal` support.
+The container's seccomp policy must allow both system calls; Bifröst rejects the signal request rather than falling back to an unsafe numeric PID when they are unavailable.

+Containers from versions without this label cannot be reused by the current master.
+A normal login rejects such a container without deleting it.
+Housekeeping may remove it when disposing an expired session according to the configured cleanup policy.
+Back up container-local data and anonymous volumes before manually or automatically removing old environments.

 ## Preparation Processes {: #preparationProcesses }